HiFiPhile/mj_pdf_reader/AndroidPdfViewer/README.md

-# Looking for new maintainer!
+# NOTE
+This is a fork I made specifically for MJ PDF Reader.
+It's was made only for personal use.

 # Android PdfViewer